Susa: 16 Day Tour of Iran

 - Highly-qualified English-speaking national guide and local guides in Shiraz and Isfahan

-- International air – if you book your own air please arrange it so you arrive in the evening of April 3rd or early morning of April 4th.
-If you arrive early on April 3rd you will be charged for an extra night at the hotel.
+- International air – please note that if you book your own air, arrange it so you arrive in the evening of day 1.
+If you arrive early you will be charged for an extra night at the hotel.
 Please ask Caravan-Serai for any assistance you may need in booking your flights.

 - Visa and processing fee ($200)